FACTBOX-Tornado damage and the Enhanced Fujita scale

 * An EF4 tornado can cause devastating damage, and is capable of leveling well-constructed homes and blowing away those with weak foundations.
 Cars can be thrown and large missiles generated.
 Such a twister includes wind gusts of between 168 and 199 mph (270 to 320 kph).

-The tornado that struck Moore on Monday, ripping up at least two schools, was initially rated an EF4 but was upgraded to an E5 on Tuesday.
+The tornado that struck Moore on Monday, ripping up at least two schools, has been preliminarily rated an EF4, according to a spokeswoman for the National Weather Service Storm Prediction Center in Norman, Oklahoma.

 * An EF3 tornado can cause severe damage, tearing roofs and walls off well-constructed homes, uprooting trees, and lifting cars of the ground and throwing them.
 It has wind gusts of between 138 and 167 mph (138 to 268 kph).